debridge-finance/debridge-contracts-v1/contracts/examples/Incrementor/README.md

     - `_nativeSender` set to the contract address on the sending chain
     - `_chainIdFrom` set to the sending chain id
 3. Call Incrementor.send on sending chain
-    - _receiver and _data will be ignored, so you may sat any values for them
+    - _data will be ignored, so you may set any value, for example empty string ""
-4. Wait for transaction to go through
+4. Wait for the message to go through the bridge
 5. Call DeBridgeGate.claim on the receiving chain